indeedeng/iwf/README.md

 # What is iWF

+## Basic Concepts & Usage
 iWF lets you build long-running applications by implementing the workflow interface, e.g. [Java Workflow interface](https://github.com/indeedeng/iwf-java-sdk/blob/main/src/main/java/io/github/cadenceoss/iwf/core/Workflow.java).

 The key elements of a workflow are `WorkflowState`.
 A workflow can contain any number of WorkflowStates.

 A WorkflowState is implemented with two APIs: `start` and `decide`. `start` API is invoked immediately when a WorkflowState is started.
 It will return some `Commands` to server.
 When the requested `Commands` are completed, `decide` API will be triggered.

-There are several types of commands:
+These are the two basic command types:
 * `SignalCommand`: will be waiting for a signal from external to the workflow signal channel.
+External application can use SignalWorkflow API to signal a workflow.
-* `TimerCommand`: will be waiting for a durable timer to fire.
+* `TimerCommand`: will be waiting for a **durable timer** to fire.
-* `InterStateChannelCommand`: will be waiting for a value being published from another state(internally in the same workflow)
-* `LongRunninngActivityCommand`: will schedule a Cadence/Temporal activity.
-This is only necessary for long-running activity like hours/days.

 Note that `start` API can return multiple commands, and choose different DeciderTriggerType for triggering decide API:
 * `AllCommandCompleted`: this will wait for all command completed